oatlog/oatlog/doc/report/main.typ

 == Equality saturation in practice <section_background_practice>

-While e-graph engines like oatlog contain significant complexity in order to support many kinds of rewrite rules and achieve good performance, both asymptotically and in terms of constant factors, a similar computation can be described in only about 100 lines of code.
+While e-graph engines like Oatlog contain significant complexity in order to support many kinds of rewrite rules and achieve good performance, both asymptotically and in terms of constant factors, a similar computation can be described in only about 100 lines of code.
 This section will present and explain such a snippet, simultaneously concretizing the steps involved in equality saturation.